-Clark Hobson is currently finishing his PhD, entitled: ‘Interpretivism and the Four Principles Approach to Biomedical Ethics: Judicial Decision Making in Cases with an Inherently Ethical Content’.
+Clark Hobson recently completed his PhD, entitled: ‘Interpretivism and the Four Principles Approach to Biomedical Ethics: Judicial Decision Making in Cases with an Inherently Ethical Content’.
 The thesis provides an integrated legal and bioethical framework to show how judges can take a more proactive attitude in dealing responsibly with the inherent ethical issues in certain medical law cases.
-His supervisor is Dr Stephen W. Smith.
+His supervisor was Dr Stephen W. Smith.

 Feedback and office hours

 In the first semester of 2014-2015, my Office and Feedback Hours will be: